Buy Term Insurance Plan with Maturity Benefits Online in India

 up-arrow

 A pure term insurance plan offers only death benefits, providing financial protection to the policyholder’s beneficiaries if they pass away during the policy term.
-In contrast, a term plan with maturity benefits, such as TROP, returns the premiums paid if the policyholder survives the term, offering savings and life coverage.
+In contrast, a term plan with maturity benefits, such as TROP, returns the premiums paid if the policyholder survives the term.

 Are the term insurance maturity benefits taxable?